jhw866/jekyll-now/impossible-list.md

 * Shoot a .50 cal Sniper Rifle
 * Using some sort of rifle, hit a target at 300 yards
 * Decorate my apartment
+* Complete at 3 month challenge of reading 25 pages a day

 ## International Travel Goals
 * Go to England